Pakistan Cricket Chief Urges England To Tour Before 2022 - UrduPoint

 Pakistan are currently playing the first Test of a three-match series at Old Trafford, which follows an England-West Indies series last month.

-Both teams, among the poorer Test nations, have been praised for travelling to Britain, which has been hit hard by the COVID-19 outbreak.
+Both teams have been praised for travelling to Britain, which has been hit hard by the COVID-19 outbreak.

 Khan told a recent PCB podcast he hoped England would do the "right thing by us as well" in going ahead with their 2022 tour.